dwhiffing/fury/content/aar/cf/cf5/cf5_aj/body.md

 the enemy ships.
 Despite my precautions, I very nearly lost the Albany to Exocet attack.

-Thank heavens for the F-16 ADV\!
+Thank heavens for the F-16 ADV!
 Their Sparrow missiles were essential to my success, allowing me to hit most of their fighters with massive range advantage, and tackle the MiG-25s at parity.
 Without them, the situation would have been very different.

 The lack of AWACS made the scenario much more interesting.
 Normally I can see where everything is, and there’s no hope of sneaking up on me.